niallo/node-multidrone/README.md

 To control multiple drones, you need to establish the following conditions:

 - Each drone must be on the same SSID
+- Each drone must be set to adhoc Wifi mode
 - Each drone must have a separate static IP on the same network
 - Client machine must be on same wifi network as drones
 - Client machine should send control commands to the different IPs of drones.